K1taru/Numerical-Methods-Utilities/README.md

 * smaller interval size reduce iterations for Bisection Method and Regula Falsi Method.

 ## Upcoming New Tools and Utilities!

-* Regula-Falsi-Method
-  - Support for multiple roots.
-  - For polynomials.

 * Python graph plotter
   - For plotting interval a, b, and root.